Aldaviva/SWAT4ForceFeedback/Readme.md

 ![Suspect fires three times, officer fires twice, killing suspect with authorized use of deadly force](Images/authorized-gameplay-1.gif)

 The suspect sees the officer and fires three times (missing each time).
-Then officer fires once, knocking the gun out of the suspect's hand and wounding him, and then fires a second time, killing him.
+The officer fires once, knocking the gun out of the suspect's hand and wounding him, and then fires a second time, killing him.
 This use of deadly force is authorized because the suspect already fired at the officer.

 #### Unauthorized uses of force and deadly force